 Patient DV, 39 year old audit manager had bilateral ICLs implanted in Spain 7 years ago for myopia and astigmatism.
 His RE had started to develop an anterior capsular cataract.

-Bilateral removal of existing ICLs and cataracts, followed by implantation of toric trifocal IOLs.
+Bilateral removal of existing ICLs and cataracts, (find out more here) followed by implantation of toric trifocal IOLs.
 The above was carried out over two consecutive days, RE followed by LE.
 IOLs used: Physiol trifocal toric.

 2 weeks post op: